SolaceProducts/pubsubplus-pks-quickstart/README.md

 * Get access to a platform which supports PKS, such as VMware Enterprise PKS
 * Install Kubernetes [`kubectl`](//kubernetes.io/docs/tasks/tools/install-kubectl/ ) tool.
 * Install the PKS CLI client and log in.
-* Create a PKS cluster (follow the [CPU and memory requirements](//github.com/SolaceProducts/pubsubplus-kubernetes-quickstart/blob/master/docs/PubSubPlusK8SDeployment.md#cpu-and-memory-requirements) of your event broker's target deployment configuration
+* Create a PKS cluster.
+Follow the [CPU and memory requirements](//github.com/SolaceProducts/pubsubplus-kubernetes-quickstart/blob/master/docs/PubSubPlusK8SDeployment.md#cpu-and-memory-requirements) of your event broker's target deployment configuration
 * Configure any necessary environment settings and install certificates
 * Fetch the credentials of the PKS cluster
 * Perform any necessary setup and configure access if using a private Docker image registry, such as Harbor